greg-raven/grus/_posts/2014-01-16-stop-dhs-smuggling-of-illegal-aliens.md

 - letter
 tags:
 - illegal aliens
-- Paul Cook
-- Barbara Boxer
-- Dianne Feinstein
 ---

-<span style="line-height: 1.5;">I wanted to share this news article where a federal judge accuses DHS agents of helping illegal immigration instead of enforcing the law.</span>
+I wanted to share this news article where a federal judge accuses DHS agents of helping illegal immigration instead of enforcing the law.

-> Homeland Security helps smuggle illegal immigrant children into the U.S.
+> **Homeland Security helps smuggle illegal immigrant children into the U.S.**
 >
-> By Stephen Dinan --- The Washington Times
+> By Stephen Dinan --- *The Washington Times*
 >
 > Thursday, December 19, 2013
 >